EECS150/asic-labs-fa22/lab2/spec.md

 outputs in either the testbench itself or through parsing the output text directly, but that will be explained in more detail later.

+**Note**: If you rerun `make sim-rtl` without changing any code, the simulation does not run and the command seems to fail with an error.
+You can disregard this error as this is simply VCS skipping redundant recompiling and re-running simulation for the same design.

 ## Viewing Waveforms